 Come see us in person at one of our neighborhood celebrations – check the event calendar or Facebook to learn more!
-Or, save the date for Saturday, April 1, 2017, at City Hall, for the annual Celebrate City Living Expo event.
+Or, save the date for Saturday, April 28, 2017 for the annual Celebrate City Living Expo event.
 Talk with a REALTOR®, a lender, a rental agent.
 But don’t stop there!
 Get a list of Open Houses for sales or rentals that are specific to Celebrate City Living.
 Take a workshop on leasing tips or the homebuying process, or talk with a staff person about what the R-Centers are and why you might want to live near one.
 Bring home a free childrens’ book from the library booth, taste something from a local restaurant, the list goes on!

 Throughout the City of Rochester, you’ll find properties full of history, charm, and unique characteristics – gumwood trim and subway tiles, anyone?
 We have one of the largest collections of fine 19th and early 20th century homes in the Northeast.
 Even more remarkable than the quality and character of the housing stock, is how remarkably affordable it is.
 You’ll find something for every budget.

 Rochester offers a lot of house – quantity AND quality – for the money.
 Based upon recent data, the median home sales price in Greater Rochester is about 60% of the national median price, with prices in the city of Rochester even more affordable.
 In addition, over 75% of area homes are affordable to a family earning the median income, compared to 50% nationwide, demonstrating that in Rochester, your real estate dollar goes farther.